zarrabeitia/adolpy/README.txt

 THIS IS A TOY PROJECT

 This code is published for learning purposes.
-You don't want to use it for for serious projects.
+You don't want to use it for
+serious projects.
 I wrote it in about two days ("do you remember that the AD project is due this week? / Ooops...").
 There are higher quality AD libraries out there.
-This is simpler to use than most of the libraries out there, which may make it useful to illustrate AD, but it is incomplete for real problems (only a few functions from math and the builtin abs are supported).
+Adolpy is simpler to use than most of them, which may make it useful to illustrate AD, but it is incomplete for real problems (only a few functions from math and the builtin abs are supported).
 Most importantly, it doesn't support numpy.
 You are free to use this code (GPLv3), but I advise you to check it out if you want to play with AD or to illustrate AD (no compilation or installation required, fully usable from the ipython console), and when you decide that AD is the way to go, find a high quality library.
 Of course, if you want to improve it for any reason, you are more than welcomed to.

 See the example.py file for examples.